Mulberry's annual profit up 21 percent on new products, online gains

-LONDON British luxury brand Mulberry reported a 21 percent rise in annual profit, benefiting from well received new products and increased online sales.
+LONDON (Reuters) - British luxury brand Mulberry reported a 21 percent rise in annual profit, benefiting from well received new products and increased online sales.

 The company, best known for its leather handbags, said on Wednesday it made a pretax profit of 7.5 million pounds in the year to March 31, up from 6.2 million pounds in 2015-16, on revenue up 8 percent to 168.1 million pounds.